okoliechykwuka/sta_automation_ai/README.md

 2. **2nd milestone: Model Training, Quantization, and Deployment**
      - Timeline | 9 days
-     - We will train a custom dataset using the Llama 3 model.
+     - Finetune a model on the custom dataset using the Llama 3 model.
-     - Quantize the model using Llama.ccp
+     - Quantize the model using Llama.cp
      - Evaluate Model Perfomance.
      - Model Deployment to a Cloud service